Mental Health Facilities Ironton, OH

 Mended Reeds Mental Health

-Mended Reeds Mental Health is a mental health treatment center in Ironton, OH, located at 700 Park Avenue, 45638 zip code area.
-Mended Reeds Mental Health provides telemedicine/telehealth and outpatient treatment.
-Mended Reeds Mental Health offers couples/family therapy, group therapy and behavior modification to children / adolescents, young adults and adults.
-Mended Reeds Mental Health also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
-Additional services at Mended Reeds Mental Health consist of family psychoeducation, court-ordered outpatient treatment and case management.
+Mended Reeds Mental Health is a mental health clinic in Ironton, Ohio, located at 700 Park Avenue, 45638.
+Mended Reeds Mental Health offers telemedicine/telehealth and outpatient treatment.
+Mended Reeds Mental Health provides integrated dual diagnosis disorder treatment, individual psychotherapy and couples/family therapy to young adults, adults and children / adolescents.
+Mended Reeds Mental Health also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services provided by Mended Reeds Mental Health include court-ordered outpatient treatment, family psychoeducation and case management.

 Our Lady Of Bellefonte Hospital - 2.1 miles from Ironton, OH

 Our Lady Of Bellefonte Hospital is a mental health facility in Ashland, KY, located at 1000 Saint Christopher Drive, in the 41101 zip code.
 Our Lady Of Bellefonte Hospital provides outpatient treatment and hospital inpatient treatment.
-Our Lady Of Bellefonte Hospital provides psychotropic medication, behavior modification and individual psychotherapy to young adults, adults and seniors 65 or older.
-Our Lady Of Bellefonte Hospital also supports people with PTSD, people with Alzheimer's or dementia and people with serious mental illness.
-Some other services available at Our Lady Of Bellefonte Hospital include suicide prevention services, illness management and recovery and chronic disease/illness management.
+Our Lady Of Bellefonte Hospital provides activity therapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, adults and young adults.
+Our Lady Of Bellefonte Hospital also supports people requiring dual diagnosis treatment, people with PTSD and people with Alzheimer's or dementia.
+Some other services available at Our Lady Of Bellefonte Hospital include case management, chronic disease/illness management and suicide prevention services.

 Pathways Inc - 5.0 miles from Ironton, OH

 Pathways Inc is one of mental health facilities in Ashland, Kentucky, located at 201 22nd Street, 41101 zip code.
-Pathways Inc provides telemedicine/telehealth and outpatient treatment.
-Pathways Inc provides couples/family therapy, trauma therapy and behavior modification to young adults, children / adolescents and seniors 65 or older.
-Pathways Inc also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
-Additional services provided at Pathways Inc include family psychoeducation, case management and court-ordered outpatient treatment.
+Pathways Inc provides outpatient treatment and telemedicine/telehealth.
+Pathways Inc provides behavior modification, integrated dual diagnosis disorder treatment and couples/family therapy to adults, seniors 65 or older and children / adolescents.
+Pathways Inc also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services provided at Pathways Inc include mentoring/peer support/consumer-run services, housing services and case management.

 Kings Daughters Medical Center - 5.3 miles from Ironton, OH

 Kings Daughters Medical Center is a mental health clinic in Ashland, KY, located at 2201 Lexington Avenue, 41101 zip code area.
 Kings Daughters Medical Center provides hospital inpatient treatment.
-Kings Daughters Medical Center offers couples/family therapy, individual psychotherapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Kings Daughters Medical Center also supports people with HIV or AIDS, people with trauma and people requiring dual diagnosis treatment.
-Additional services offered at Kings Daughters Medical Center include case management, psychosocial rehabilitation services and suicide prevention services.
+Kings Daughters Medical Center offers behavior modification, group therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Kings Daughters Medical Center also supports patients with eating disorders, people with HIV or AIDS and seniors or older adults.
+Additional services offered at Kings Daughters Medical Center include suicide prevention services, psychosocial rehabilitation services and case management.

 Pathways Inc - 5.6 miles from Ironton, OH

 Pathways Inc is a mental health treatment clinic in Ashland, Kentucky, located at 3701 Lansdowne Drive, in the 41102 zip code.
-Pathways Inc provides telemedicine/telehealth and outpatient treatment.
-Pathways Inc provides couples/family therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Pathways Inc also supports people with serious mental illness, clients referred from the court/judicial system and transitional age young adults.
-Additional services provided by Pathways Inc consist of court-ordered outpatient treatment, supported housing and mentoring/peer support/consumer-run services.
+Pathways Inc provides outpatient treatment and telemedicine/telehealth.
+Pathways Inc provides cognitive behavioral therapy, individual psychotherapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Pathways Inc also supports people with serious mental illness, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Additional services provided by Pathways Inc consist of intensive case management, chronic disease/illness management and assertive community treatment.

 Pathways Inc - 8.6 miles from Ironton, OH

 Pathways Inc is a mental health facility in Greenup, KY, located at 57 Dora Lane, 41144 zip code area.
 Pathways Inc provides outpatient treatment and telemedicine/telehealth.
-Pathways Inc provides group therapy, behavior modification and individual psychotherapy to children / adolescents, adults and young adults.
-Pathways Inc also supports children/adolescents with serious emotional disturbance, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services offered by Pathways Inc consist of case management, supported employment and supported housing.
+Pathways Inc provides group therapy, couples/family therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
+Pathways Inc also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services offered by Pathways Inc consist of illness management and recovery, case management and assertive community treatment.

 Ena Inc Necco Inc - 9.9 miles from Ironton, OH

 Ena Inc Necco Inc is a mental health treatment center in South Point, Ohio, located at 178 Private Road 19423, part of the 45680 zip code.
-Ena Inc Necco Inc provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Ena Inc Necco Inc also offers behavior modification, psychotropic medication and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
-Ena Inc Necco Inc supports children/adolescents with serious emotional disturbance, people with serious mental illness and transitional age young adults.
-Ena Inc Necco Inc also provides intensive case management, suicide prevention services and case management.
+Ena Inc Necco Inc provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Ena Inc Necco Inc also offers behavior modification, psychotropic medication and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Ena Inc Necco Inc supports children/adolescents with serious emotional disturbance, transitional age young adults and people with serious mental illness.
+Ena Inc Necco Inc also provides psychosocial rehabilitation services, suicide prevention services and therapeutic foster care.

 Huntington Vamc Mental Health Clinic - 13.8 miles from Ironton, OH

 Huntington Vamc Mental Health Clinic is a mental health clinic in Huntington, WV, located at 1540 Spring Valley Drive, in the 25704 zip code.
-Huntington Vamc Mental Health Clinic provides telemedicine/telehealth and outpatient treatment.
-Huntington Vamc Mental Health Clinic offers activity therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and young adults.
-Huntington Vamc Mental Health Clinic also supports military families, veterans and people with trauma.
-More services at Huntington Vamc Mental Health Clinic include housing services, family psychoeducation and mentoring/peer support/consumer-run services.
+Huntington Vamc Mental Health Clinic provides outpatient treatment and telemedicine/telehealth.
+Huntington Vamc Mental Health Clinic offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Huntington Vamc Mental Health Clinic also supports veterans, people with trauma and military families.
+More services at Huntington Vamc Mental Health Clinic include family psychoeducation, suicide prevention services and mentoring/peer support/consumer-run services.

 Cammack Childrens Center - 14.8 miles from Ironton, OH

 Cammack Childrens Center is a mental health center in Huntington, West Virginia, located at 64 6th West Avenue, 25701 zip code.
 Cammack Childrens Center provides residential treatment.
-Cammack Childrens Center offers psychotropic medication, individual psychotherapy and group therapy to children / adolescents.
+Cammack Childrens Center offers individual psychotherapy, couples/family therapy and behavior modification to children / adolescents.
 Cammack Childrens Center also supports children/adolescents with serious emotional disturbance.
 More services available at Cammack Childrens Center include psychosocial rehabilitation services, education services and case management.

 Marshall Psychiatry - 16.5 miles from Ironton, OH

 Marshall Psychiatry is a mental health treatment center in Huntington, WV, located at 1115 20th Street, 25703 zip code area.
-Marshall Psychiatry provides partial hospitalization/day treatment and outpatient treatment.
-Marshall Psychiatry offers psychotropic medication, cognitive behavioral therapy and activity therapy to young adults, children / adolescents and adults.
-Marshall Psychiatry also supports people with serious mental illness, military families and people requiring dual diagnosis treatment.
-Additional services at Marshall Psychiatry consist of court-ordered outpatient treatment, case management and illness management and recovery.
+Marshall Psychiatry provides outpatient treatment and partial hospitalization/day treatment.
+Marshall Psychiatry offers behavior modification, activity therapy and couples/family therapy to adults, children / adolescents and young adults.
+Marshall Psychiatry also supports people with Alzheimer's or dementia, veterans and people requiring dual diagnosis treatment.
+Additional services at Marshall Psychiatry consist of integrated primary care services, education services and illness management and recovery.

 Saint Marys Medical Center Behavioral Health - 16.9 miles from Ironton, OH

 Saint Marys Medical Center Behavioral Health is a mental health clinic in Huntington, West Virginia, located at 2900 1st Avenue, 25702.
 Saint Marys Medical Center Behavioral Health offers hospital inpatient treatment.
-Saint Marys Medical Center Behavioral Health provides trauma therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Saint Marys Medical Center Behavioral Health provides psychotropic medication, activity therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
 Saint Marys Medical Center Behavioral Health also supports people with serious mental illness, people with Alzheimer's or dementia and seniors or older adults.
-Some other services provided by Saint Marys Medical Center Behavioral Health include family psychoeducation, diet and exercise counseling and illness management and recovery.
+Some other services provided by Saint Marys Medical Center Behavioral Health include illness management and recovery, diet and exercise counseling and case management.

 Ramey Estep Homes Inc - 18.1 miles from Ironton, OH

 Ramey Estep Homes Inc is a mental health facility in Rush, KY, located at 2901 Pigeon Roost Road, in the 41168 zip code.
 Ramey Estep Homes Inc provides residential treatment.
-Ramey Estep Homes Inc provides cognitive behavioral therapy, individual psychotherapy and group therapy to children / adolescents.
+Ramey Estep Homes Inc provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents.
 Ramey Estep Homes Inc also supports people with trauma and people requiring dual diagnosis treatment.
-Some other services available at Ramey Estep Homes Inc include psychosocial rehabilitation services, integrated primary care services and suicide prevention services.
+Some other services available at Ramey Estep Homes Inc include case management, suicide prevention services and housing services.

 Prestera Center Margarette Leach Center For Youth - 18.8 miles from Ironton, OH

 Prestera Center Margarette Leach Center For Youth is one of mental health facilities in Huntington, West Virginia, located at 1 Prestera Way, 25705 zip code.
 Prestera Center Margarette Leach Center For Youth provides outpatient treatment and telemedicine/telehealth.
-Prestera Center Margarette Leach Center For Youth provides couples/family therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to young adults and children / adolescents.
-Prestera Center Margarette Leach Center For Youth also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services provided at Prestera Center Margarette Leach Center For Youth include diet and exercise counseling, education services and psychosocial rehabilitation services.
+Prestera Center Margarette Leach Center For Youth provides individual psychotherapy, integrated dual diagnosis disorder treatment and couples/family therapy to young adults and children / adolescents.
+Prestera Center Margarette Leach Center For Youth also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with PTSD.
+Additional services provided at Prestera Center Margarette Leach Center For Youth include psychosocial rehabilitation services, suicide prevention services and case management.

 Prestera Center Margarette Leach Center For Youth/op Serv - 18.8 miles from Ironton, OH

 Prestera Center Margarette Leach Center For Youth/op Serv is a mental health clinic in Huntington, WV, located at 1 Prestera Way, 25705 zip code area.
 Prestera Center Margarette Leach Center For Youth/op Serv provides telemedicine/telehealth and outpatient treatment.
-Prestera Center Margarette Leach Center For Youth/op Serv offers activity therapy, psychotropic medication and behavior modification to children / adolescents and young adults.
-Prestera Center Margarette Leach Center For Youth/op Serv also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with PTSD.
-Additional services offered at Prestera Center Margarette Leach Center For Youth/op Serv include family psychoeducation, case management and assertive community treatment.
+Prestera Center Margarette Leach Center For Youth/op Serv offers cognitive behavioral therapy, group therapy and integrated dual diagnosis disorder treatment to young adults and children / adolescents.
+Prestera Center Margarette Leach Center For Youth/op Serv also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Additional services offered at Prestera Center Margarette Leach Center For Youth/op Serv include diet and exercise counseling, family psychoeducation and assertive community treatment.

 Frequently Asked Questions About Mental Health Treatment in Ironton, OH